marderlab/STG-database-project/README.md

 =======

 This project includes the files for running a database server to manage data from preparations of the stomatogastric ganglion (STG).
-It manages user account for uploading of data (anyone can download).
-In includes privileges for an administrator account that can activate users for uploads, delete users, and manage all experiments.
+It manages user accounts for uploading of data (anyone can download).
+It includes privileges for an administrator account that can activate users for uploads, delete users, and manage all experiments.
 Users can enter experiments, which are defined first by metadata.
 Then they enter processed data (such as frequency and phase relationships) for a baseline condition.
-Following this users may add more conditions and associated processed data.
-Users may also upload files to associate with these experiments.
+Following this users can add more conditions and associated processed data.
+Users can also upload files to associate with these experiments.

 REQUIREMENTS
 ============

-This code is written using Python 2.7, and depends on several python modules.
+This code is written for Python 2.7, and depends on several python modules.
 Those most likely to need installation include pandas, Flask, Flask-Login, and WTForms.

 GETTING THE SERVER RUNNING